behance/docker-nginx/README.md

 # docker-nginx
 Provides base OS, patches and stable nginx for quick and easy spinup.
-Integrates S6 process supervisor for zombie reaping (as PID 1) and boot coordination.
+Integrates S6 process supervisor `only` for zombie reaping (as PID 1), boot coordination, and termination signal translation

 @see https://github.com/just-containers/s6-overlay

 ### Expectations

 Applications using this as a container parent must copy their html/app into the `/var/www/html` folder
 NOTE: Nginx is exposed and bound to an unprivileged port, `8080`

 ### Environment Variables